Pennsylvania’s statistics on jobs related to gas drilling raise questions

 That number was about 232,000 at the end of March, an increase of roughly 31,000 over the four years that drilling has boomed in the Marcellus shale.

-The flipside is the Labor and Industry Department report does not include out-of-state businesses – say, and West companies that send pipeline or drilling services crews to Pennsylvania – and it does not include railroads, law firms, hotels, quarries or certain other lines of business that have handled rising demand because of the drilling boom.
+The flipside is the Labor and Industry Department report does not include out-of-state businesses – say, Ohio and West companies that send pipeline or drilling services crews to Pennsylvania – and it does not include railroads, law firms, hotels, quarries or certain other lines of business that have handled rising demand because of the drilling boom.

 Patrick Henderson, a deputy chief of staff for Corbett who spearheads energy policy, said the department’s figure requires context, but he would not say it is necessarily inaccurate.
 Rather, the figure is conservative, Henderson said, because it does not take into account a ripple effect of money being spent in the state’s economy because of people whose work involves some sort of relationship with Marcellus shale or people who benefit from lower gas prices and the royalties from the gas harvested beneath their land.